noslouch/workflow-debug/README.md

 #### Testing Principles

-1) Each component should contain tests that cover **all** real-use cases as well as edge-cases
+1. Each component should contain tests that cover **all** real-use cases as well as edge-cases
-2) Child components should be mocked
+2. Don't test child components; they should have their own tests.
+Consider using mocks if necessary.
-3) Dependencies, even built-in one like setTimeOut should be mocked
+3. Dependencies, even built-in one like setTimeOut should be mocked
-4) API calls should be stubbed/mocked
+4. API calls should be stubbed/mocked
-5) When refactoring components, failed tests should not be ignored.
+5. When refactoring components, failed tests should not be ignored.
 This might indicate app will fail with the newer version of the library.
-6) Difficult to test component might indicate badly written one - consider refactoring it to reduce effects/dependancies
+6. Difficult to test component might indicate badly written one - consider refactoring it to reduce effects/dependancies

 #### Snapshot tests

 We should avoid using snapshot tests.
 While easy to set up, they can lead to poor functionality coverage and can lead to developer detachment from the testing problem.

 #### Test coverage